120 or 240 Liter Trash Bin? How to Find the Right Size

 How big is a 240-liter garbage bin in meters?

 A 240-liter bin measures about 0.58 m wide, 0.73 m deep, and 1.07 to 1.10 m high.
-It requires about 0.42 m² of floor space, while a 120-liter bin needs only 0.26 m².
-When planning box size, allow an extra 5 to 10 cm clearance per bin.
+It requires about 0.42 m² of floor space, while a 120-liter bin only needs 0.26 m².
+When planning box size, allow an additional 5 to 10 cm clearance per bin.

 Which garbage bin for 5 people?